 B.A., International Politics

-Prior to joining the Firm, Mr. Olave worked for the international government affairs office of Eli Lilly and Co.
+Previously, Mr. Olave worked for the international government affairs office of Eli Lilly and Co.
 In this position he assisted in the development and advocacy of policies related to intellectual property rights, technology and health and represented the company in several multi-stakeholder groups.
 He has also worked for the Colombian government’s Trade Bureau in Washington, D.C., and the U.S. House of Representatives.
 As part of his graduate studies he worked as an independent consultant on U.S. government advocacy efforts for an overseas labor and civil society organization.